theGeekist/stars/README.md

 ### Error Handling

 Missing configuration raises `ConfigError`.
-Ranking JSON parse issues surface as per-item `error` status; batches continue.
+Ranking JSON parse issues are surfaced per item, but batches continue.
+See `MIGRATION.md` for details.

-See `MIGRATION.md` for a complete phase table and dispatch extension notes.

-Geekist Stars shows that local-first tooling can transform a noisy GitHub star collection into a structured, auditable, and navigable corpus.
-By combining editable prompts, simple metrics, explainable categorisation, and topic enrichment from a local source, the system provides a curated environment that stays under the user’s control.
+Geekist Stars demonstrates that local-first tooling can turn a noisy GitHub star collection into a structured, auditable, and navigable resource.
+By combining editable prompts, simple metrics, explainable categorization, and local topic enrichment, it helps you maintain control over your personal repository corpus.

 ## Bundle Size & Externals

-The heavy LLM stack (`@jasonnathan/llm-core`, `ollama`) is **externalised** so published bundles stay lean:
+The LLM stack (`@jasonnathan/llm-core`, `ollama`) is externalized to keep published bundles small:

-Recent build (with peers external):

 ```
 index.js            ~225 KB